pieroxy/conkw/doc/UI_STYLES.md

 * `i.fr` is a stale metric.
 * The `i.fr` gauge is a gauge in the stale state.
 Its color is grey.

+You might want to include your own CSS in your UI files and override one or many of these default styles.
+If you do, make sure the error and stale states are still easy to identify for the user looking at the dashboard.
+Looking at a UI that has no data anymore doesn't have a lot of value.
+The stale state if here to make sure you are aware some values are not present.
+The error state is also important for the user to be able to witness and detect.

 ## Fixed Layout

 The default UI is meant to have a layout that fit the entire screen.